m039/SharpCpp/README.md

 SharpCpp is a transpiler that generates C++ code from C#.
 Currently only [XLIS](https://github.com/m039/XLIS)'s FooBar example is working and nothing else.

-_It is just a raw idea, highly experimental and future of the project is unknown._
+_It is just a raw idea, highly experimental and future of the project is unknown.
+[Read more..](https://github.com/m039/SharpCpp/blob/develop/DevJournal.md)_

 # Usage
 * You can use MacOS Application to test functionality, there are no other options for now.